-The Saints did cross the plains to leave that country, and here we are; and who better than ourselves can appreciate the circumstances that now attend The Almighty has blessed us in this country; he has poured his blessings bounteously upon us, for which everv heart here should beat with gratitude to the Most High.
+The Saints did cross the plains to leave that country, and here we are; and who better than ourselves can appreciate the circumstances that now attend The Almightv has blessed us in us? this country; He has poured His blessings bounteously upon us, for which every heart here should beat with gratitude to the Most High.
 While war is desolating the country from which we came, we are here in peace, for which we should be thankful now that we are here.
-That element, that drove us away, not, perhaps, the first, but that very element is beginning to follow in our track.
+That element that drove us away, not, perhaps, the first, but that very element is beginning to follow in our track.
 What is its policy?
-The policy no doubt, is to cease to invade as by force of arms.
+The policy, no doubt, is to cease to invade us by force of arms.
 But another is adopted, more easily accomplished.
 What is it?
-Why, "We will oil our lips, and smooth our tongues, and ingratiate ourselves into your favor; we will mingle and comingle with you as brothers, and lead you away; we will contaminate you, and by pouring wealth into your laps, we will make you indifferent to your God, your faith and your covenants."
+Why, "We will oil our lips, and smooth our tongues, and ingratiate ourselves into your favor; we will mingle and comingle with you as brothers, and lead you away; we will contaminate you, and by pouring wealth into your laps, we will make you indifferent to your God, your faith, and your covenants."
 The object is to destroy those germs of greatness which Heaven has planted in our souls, at which they feel alarmed-germs of greatness which, if cultivated, will lead us to wield a power to which the nations will have to bow, as the nations had to bow to that Joseph who was sold into Egypt.

 Another circumstance I will call your attention to.
-In the first place, every great enterprise is attended with its difficulties, its hardships and
+In the first place, every great enterprise is attended with its difficulties, its hardships, and oppositions, for there must needs be opposition in all things.
+We are told